practicingruby/practicing-ruby-paid/posts/gregory/003-closure-double-edged-sword.md

   p defined?(y)
 end

-proc_can_see_locals_of_caller            #=> "local-variable"
+proc_can_see_outer_scope_locals          #=> "local-variable"
-proc_can_modify_locals_of_caller         #=> 20
+proc_can_modify_outer_scope_locals       #=> 20
 proc_destroys_block_local_vars_on_exit   #=> nil
 ```

-Our first example demonstrates that a `Proc` object's code can access the local variables of its caller, which is exactly what is going on in our `Vector` example.
-The second example is an answer to a question which arises naturally from the first example, which is whether or not the `Proc` object's code can modify the contents of the caller's local variables.
-The third example simply verifies that once the `Proc` object's code has been called, any variable set up within its own code block are wiped out and are not visible from the caller's scope.
+Our first example demonstrates that a `Proc` object's code can access the local variables of its enclosing scope, which is exactly what is going on in our `Vector` example.
+The second example is an answer to a question which arises naturally from the first example, which is whether or not the `Proc` object's code can modify the contents of the local variables that are defined in its enclosing scope.
+The third example simply verifies that once the `Proc` object's code has been called, any variable set up within its own code block are wiped out and are not visible from the outer scope.

 ### Closures make memory management complicated